taylorak/play-example-form/README.md

 Steps to understanding the system
 ---------------------------------

-**Play with the running application.**
+**Run the application.**

-Begin by downloading the code, invoking "play run" in your shell, then retrieving http://localhost:9000 to retrieve the single form as illustrated at the top of this page.
+Begin by downloading the code, invoking "play run" in your shell, then retrieving http://localhost:9000 to display the single form illustrated at the top of this page.
 The form displays the fields associated with a "Student":  Name, Password, Hobbies, Level, GPA, and Majors.
 Some of these are required, some are optional.
-Try filling out the form in both valid and invalid ways.
+Try filling out the form in both valid and invalid ways and pressing Submit to see what happens.

-When you submit a valid version of the form, the system will redisplay the form with exactly the same data that you entered.
+When you submit a valid version of the form, the system will redisplay the form with exactly the same data that you entered, and also show a representation of the Student model instance created from the form values.

 **Run the tests.**